GPU Usage

 module load cuda/CUDAVERSION

-For more information, see the GPU documentation of the tools
+For more information, see the Apptainer GPU documentation.

-Conda and mamba are package managers that can make installing and working with various GPU related packages a lot easier.
-See Anaconda (conda) and Mamba for information on how to set it up.
+Conda (replaced on our clusters by miniforge3) and Mamba are package managers that can make installing and working with various GPU related packages a lot easier.
+See Conda & Python for information on how to set it up.

 Training Resources (Step-by-Step)